shanmukh05/Machine-Learning-Roadmap/README.md

 <div>
     <h2>Introduction</h2>
     <p>
-        This is a roadmap for getting started with Machine Learning.It is a collection of resources and tutorials that I have found useful.I hope that it will be useful to you.
+        This is a roadmap for getting started with Machine Learning.
+It is a collection of resources and tutorials that I have found useful.
+I hope that it will be useful to you.
     </p>
 </div>